New school year - Secondary Education

-If you buy the licenses directly from Holmwood's, choose the explanation of reading in via excel or csv list.
+If you buy the licenses directly from Holmwoods, choose the explanation for importing with Excel or csv list.

-If you purchased the licenses through a school supplier (TLN/Van Dijk, Iddink, Osinga de Jong), please read the section regarding the specific process or contact our support staff. email@example.com.
+If you purchased the licenses through a Dutch or other school supplier (TLN/Van Dijk, Iddink, Osinga de Jong), please read the section regarding the specific process or contact our support staff. email@example.com.

 When you create/update the student accounts using an excel or csv list, it is important to do the following when changing course years.